In Short

 A company must nominate a principal place of business and registered office.
 If the registered office is not at premises occupied by the company, then the occupier’s consent must first be obtained.
 The registered office and principal place of business addresses are not able to be PO boxes.

 ASIC uses these addresses to contact the company where necessary.
-On this basis, it is important you or your registered ASIC agent update the company’s addresses when they change.
+On this basis, it is important that you or your registered ASIC agent update the company’s addresses when they change.
 If a change in address occurs, you must notify ASIC within 28 days or risk receiving late notification fees payable by the company.

 8. Complete the Relevant Paperwork or Online Form